ericlibby/oldweb/index.md

 My research focuses on the evolution of biological complexity-- particularly the origins of multicellularity, life cycles, development, cooperation, and organizational scales.
 Essentially, I am interested in how simple organisms evolve into complex ones.
 This topic is not only fascinating but it is fundamental to understanding the evolution and ecology of life-- both on earth and elsewhere in the "verse".

 ### --- NEWS ---
+- 5/20/16: Gravlax in the extracurricular section.

+- 5/18/16: "Time-dependent fitness effects can drive bet-hedging populations extinct" article with Will Ratcliff posted to [bioRxiv](http://biorxiv.org/content/early/2016/05/18/054007).

+- 5/7/16: Plaza Blanca in the extracurricular section.

 - 5/1/16: Meow Wolf visit posted to the extracurricular section.

 - 4/26/16: Gave a colloquium on "The Evolution of New Kinds of Individuals" as part of the University of Arizona's quantitative biology colloquium series.
 Loved meeting with faculty and students to talk about the great research going on at U of A.